Relation columns play a very important role in connecting data across your sheets.

 A multiple relation

 When a relation column returns a single value for each cell, we refer to this as a single relation.
-For example, you could relate to the manager for each employee (assuming they have one) or the category for a particular recipe.

 To create a single relation, go to the data editor and create a new column.
 Choose “relation column”and configure the column to match your data.